 The Massachusetts Eating Disorders Association reports that about 40% of teenage girls have been diagnosed with an eating disorder.
 The National Eating Disorders Association defines eating disorders as the association of strong negative “emotions, attitudes, and behaviors surrounding weight and food issues.”
 Eating disorders are categorized into three main types: anorexia nervosa, bulimia, and binge eating.
 When someone is suffering from an eating disorder, his/her behaviors and attitudes toward his/her activities are affected by their constant focus on food and weight.
 This can cause a disruption in the performance of daily activities.

 Occupational therapy helps those diagnosed with an eating disorder to regain participation in their daily routines.
 OTs could incorporate occupational therapy in mental health problems such as eating disorders by utilizing sensory therapy and psychotherapy to help their patients.
 Generating positive associations with occupations and various thought processes can help patients overcome their beliefs and views on food and weight issues.
-Because the source of the patients’ behaviors is based on associations and perceptions that they have created of and by themselves, it is important for OTs to help patients identify how their emotions are affecting their behaviors.
+The source of the patients’ behaviors is based on associations and perceptions that they have created of and by themselves.
+So, it is important for OTs to help patients identify how their emotions are affecting their behaviors.
 After patients are made aware of their emotions, OTs could utilize various strategies to help their patients manage their lifestyle through cognitive behavioral therapy (CBT).